Villadsen algebras: of the second kind

 has a dense set of evaluation points $\{h_i (y)\}_{i=1}^\infty$ and is therefore simple.
 The second property insures the process converges, and as pointed out before, we then automatically obtain the desired idempotence property.
-This can be seen in detail by following through the argument from the top of page \pageref{VandVVindlim:eqn}. \end{proof}
+This can be seen in detail by following through the argument from the top of page \pageref{VandVVindlim:eqn}. \end{proof} \begin{remark} We remark that Villadsen's argument from \cite{Villadsen1998} goes through to show that the Villadsen idempotent $W_2$ of the second kind has stable rank $>1$ and therefore this idempotent is quite different from the previous family of idempotents $V_p$ of the first kind.
+The homotopic flip property is thus not to be expected, and indeed, the previous argument for homotopic flip was based on contractibility and does not apply in the case of $\CP{\infty}.$ \end{remark}